mpredelus3/blog-beats/README.md

 >Features
 Content Creation: Write and publish blog posts about your stories, and more.

-Welcome to Blog Haven—a full-stack blog platform designed and developed to showcase the skills and knowledge accumulated over the past six modules.
+Welcome to Blog Beats—a full-stack blog platform designed and developed to showcase the skills and knowledge accumulated over the past six modules.
 This project is a testament to our dedication and proficiency in creating a real-world application that meets the highest industry standards.
 Here’s what sets Blog Haven apart:
 Project Features:
 Robust Backend with RESTful API:
 Utilizes Node.js and Express.js to build a powerful and scalable RESTful API.